stunndard/goicy/README.md

 ```

 All files should be the same format, bitrate, samplerate and number of channels.
-Don't mix different format (MPx/AACx) or different samplerate in one playlist if goicy is set to file
+Don't mix different format (MPx/AACx) or different samplerate in one playlist if goicy is set to `file`
 mode.

 ## How do I run it?
-goicy goicyini.file, i.e.:
+goicy inifile, i.e.:

     ./goicy /etc/goicy/rock.ini